-From the above facts and circumstances, I am of the considered view that the CB failed to advise the exporter to comply with the provisions of the Act, other allied Acts and the rules and regulations thereof and further the gross overvaluation of the goods after seeing the samples was not brought to the notice of the Deputy Commission of Customs or Assistant Commissioner of Customs.
+From the above facts and circumstances, I am of the considered view that the CB failed to advise the exporter to comply with the provisions of the Act, other allied Acts and the rules and regulations thereof and further after seeing the sample, the gross over-valuation of the goods was not brought to the notice of Deputy Commissioner or Assistant Commissioner of Customs.
 Therefore, I hold that the CB has violated the provisions of Regulation 10(d) of the CBLR.
 2018.

-20.2.2 With regard to violation of Regulation 10(e) of CBLR, 2018
+19.2.3 With regard to violation of Regulation 10(e) of CBLR, 2018